compound-finance/comet-migrator/SPEC.md

 #### Inputs

  * `compoundV2Position: CompoundV2Position` - Structure containing the user’s Compound V2 collateral and borrow positions to migrate to Compound III.
 See notes below.
- * `aaveV2Position: AaveV2Position` - Structure containing the user’s Aave V2 collateral and borrow positions to migrate to Compound III.
+ * `avveV2Position: AvveV2Position` - Structure containing the user’s Aave V2 collateral and borrow positions to migrate to Compound III.
 See notes below.
  * `cdpPositions: CDPPosition[]` - List of structures that each represent a single CDP’s collateral and borrow position to migrate to Compound III.
 See notes below.
  * `flashAmount: uint256` - Amount of base asset to borrow from the Uniswap flash loan to facilitate the migration.
 See notes below.

 Notes:
  - Each `collateral` market must be supported in Compound III.
- - `collateral` amounts of max uint256 are set to the user's current balance.
+ - `collateral` amounts of 0 are strictly ignored.
+Collateral amounts of max uint256 are set to the user's current balance.
  - `flashAmount` is provided by the user as a hint to the Migrator to know the maximum expected cost (in terms of the base asset) of the migration.
 If `flashAmount` is less than the total amount needed to migrate the user’s positions, the transaction will revert.

 #### Bindings